1trickPwnyta/quick-phrase/README.md

 2. Update references to /GrabTag to /CatchPhrasePanic - in the app, at the IdP, links on web sites, etc.
 3. Update SP ID to reflect new name.
 4. Update AD admin group name.
+5. Update config.php in /Web with new values as appropriate.
+6. Update applicationRoot.js in /Web with the new application root.
+7. Update config.js in the app with the new URL path.